rasbt/msu-datascience-ml-tutorial-2018/README.md

 ---

 - View the presentation slides <I will post the slides after the tutorial>
-- View the code notebook [here](code/tutorial.ipynb) / on [nbviewer](http://nbviewer.jupyter.org/github/rasbt/msu-datascience-ml-tutorial-2018/blob/master/code/tutorial.ipynb)
+- View the code notebook [here](code/tutorial.ipynb) / on [nbviewer](http://nbviewer.jupyter.org/github/rasbt/msu-datascience-ml-tutorial-2018/blob/master/code/tutorial.ipynb) <will add the code notebook soon!>
-- [Video recording](https://www.youtube.com/watch?v=9fOWryQq9J8) of the talk on YouTube

 ---